Skip to content

 An infectious and incurable viral disease that attacks the nervous system.
 A severe form of this disease can cause sudden weakness or paralysis in one or more limbs.

-Pneumococcal
+Pneumococcal disease

-Malaysia’s National Immunisation Programme for Your Child
+Malaysia’s National Immunisation Programme (NIP) for Your Child

 Your Newborn Vaccination Schedule